Polk State College has served the higher education needs of Polk County for more than 50 years.

 Digital catalogs are available for Academic Year 2010-2011 forward and these can be accessed by using the catalog drop-down window.
 Older printed catalogs are available in the College's libraries, or these can be requested by contacting firstname.lastname@example.org.

-Polk State College has locations across Polk County, including full-service campuses in Winter Haven and Lakeland, the Polk State Airside Center south of Lakeland Linder Regional Airport, the Polk State JD Alexander Center in Lake Wales, the Polk State Lake Wales Arts Center, the Polk State Clear Springs Advanced Technology Center in Bartow, and the Center for Public Safety in Winter Haven.
+Polk State College has locations across Polk County, including full-service campuses in Winter Haven and Lakeland, the Polk State Airside Center south of Lakeland Linder Regional Airport, the Polk State JD Alexander Center in Lake Wales, the Polk State Clear Springs Advanced Technology Center in Bartow, and the Center for Public Safety in Winter Haven.

 The Winter Haven Campus, overlooking Lake Elbert, was established in 1968 and houses both academic and district administrative functions.

 The Lakeland Campus, established in 1988, is located on Winter Lake Road in South Lakeland.
-The campus includes three academic buildings and a maintenance building.
+The campus includes three academic buildings.

 The Polk State Airside Center, south of Lakeland Linder Regional Airport, is home to the College's medical imaging programs (i.e. Diagnostic Medical Sonography, Cardiovascular Technology, and Radiography) and the Aerospace Program.